Skip to main content

 Public beta This website is in public beta – please give your feedback.

-The 100,000 Genomes Project was an ambitious initiative launched by the UK government in 2012 to sequence 100,000 genomes of NHS patients, with the aims of:
+The 100,000 Genomes Project was an ambitious initiative announced by the UK government in December 2012 to sequence 100,000 genomes of NHS patients.
+Its aims were to:

-• bringing benefit for patients and set up a genomic medicine service for the NHS for future patients;
+• benefit current patients and set up a genomic medicine service within the NHS for future patients;

-• creating an ethical and transparent programme based on consent;
+• create an ethical and transparent programme based on consent;

 • enable new scientific discovery and medical insights; and

-• kick-starting the development of a UK genomics industry.
+• kick-start the development of a UK genomics industry.

 The patients recruited included those with rare diseases and their families seeking diagnoses, and those with cancer seeking opportunities for targeted therapies.